Skip to content

 Is It Hard to Get Into The University of Tampa?
 Acceptance Rate & Requirements

-The University of Tampa, located in Tampa, Florida, reviews applicants selectively, with an acceptance rate near 40%.
+The University of Tampa, located in Tampa, Florida, reviews applications selectively.
+The acceptance rate runs near 40%.
 Admitted students typically arrive with a mid-range ACT score around 26.
-The school reports a graduation rate of roughly 63%.
+The graduation rate is roughly 63%.

 Can I Afford It?